nftushar/Components-for-Block-Plugin/Background/readme.md

 ## Usage

 ### block.json
-Add an attribute in `block.json` file.
+Add an attribute in the `block.json` file.

 ```json
 "background": {